 Naturally, this might cause individuals to wonder how keratoconus might impact their career aspirations and whether visual impairments, or other related complications, will hold them back as they look to enter and advance in their chosen field.

 Despite the worries that patients might have, many individuals with keratoconus are finding success in a diverse range of careers.
-In past blog posts, we have spotlighted individuals in firefighting, television production, professional football, and more.
 With the proper planning and understanding of treatment options, keratoconus can be properly managed to help individuals focus on their work.

 Should people living with keratoconus tell their employers about their condition?
 If so, are there any specific accommodations for someone working at a desk job that can be made to help improve your ability to do your job?

 Dr. Iuorno: Keratoconus, like any other medical diagnosis, does not need to be disclosed to an employer as part of the Americans with Disabilities Act.
 However, should keratoconus affect your ability to perform your job, disclosing your medical condition may allow your employer to make accommodations to help improve your ability to do your job.
 Using a large font setting on your computer is one such example that can help patients with visual impairment.